MakerM0/MagiClick-esp32s3/README.md

 # [MagiClick S3](https://oshwhub.com/kakaka/lao-ban-jian-yi-wei-ke-bian-chen)
 [afdian.net](https://afdian.net/a/modular)     |     [bilibili](https://space.bilibili.com/204526879)    |    [Circuitpython](https://circuitpython.org/board/magiclick_s3/)     |    [OSHWHUB](https://oshwhub.com/kakaka/lao-ban-jian-yi-wei-ke-bian-chen)

+## Supported modules

+- ESP32-S3-MINI-1-N4R2
+- ESP32-S3-MINI-1-N8

+## Specifications

 A single-button keyboard, based on ESP32-S3, with a color screen.

 CircuitPython is used by default.
 You can also use MicroPython, Arduino.

-- The display part adopts a 0.85-inch color screen, 128x128 resolution, and the display content is delicate
+- 0.85-inch color screen, 128x128 resolution
-- The main control board is currently only designed with the esp32s3 version, which supports WiFi, flash and RAM large enough to help add more functional scripts
+-  esp32-s3, which supports WiFi, flash and RAM large enough to help add more functional scripts
 - The overall operation is mainly based on the mechanical axis buttons in the middle, and the left and right sides of the fuselage are generally used as auxiliaries
 - The keyboard axis uses a pluggable design, and you can freely choose the silent axis or others
 - Built-in a small speaker, listening to a sound is so easy